BoSen29/UnitTracker/README.md

 Any non-breaking upgrades should just be a matter of copy and replace the current UnitTracker.dll with a new one.
 Any breaking changes requiring a different approach will be documented with the release.

 ## Changelog
+#### 1.4.0
+Fixed issues with the version 11 of the game, along with added value + reccommended value whilst playing.
+#### 1.3.2
+Fixed typo in config-description for TTL (Wether != Wheter).
+Thanks to PennyWise for proof-reading.
 #### 1.3.1
 Added HUD message containing the Time To Leak (TTL) ingame, future versions will include this data in the overlay.
 #### 1.3.0